 Day 02: Karachi/Thatta/Karachi (Drive)

-We start our World Heritage Tour of the Indus Valley with a visit to the National Museum that houses an impressive collection of relics from Indus Valley Civilization and the Gandhara period.
-Afterward we take an excursion to the Historical Monuments at Makli, Thatta*.
-The archaeological site of Thatta and the necropolis of Makli testify in an outstanding manner to the civilization of Sind from the 14th to the 18th centuries.
+We start our World Heritage Tour with the large collection of the Indus Valley artifacts located at the National Museum.
+The museum also has an excellent collection from the Gandhara period.
+Afterward we take an excursion to the Historical Monuments at Makli and Thatta*.
+The archaeological site and the necropolis of Makli testify in an outstanding manner to the civilization of Sind from the 14th to the 18th centuries.
 The site preserves, in a state of exceptional integrity, an imposing monumental complex.
 The remains of the city and the necropolis, massed at the edge of the Makli plateau, cover a distance of about 12 kilometers.
-The four-century-long golden age of Thatta has left many richly decorated monuments, including the world’s largest cemetery at Makli Necropolis.
+The four-century-long golden age of Thatta has left many richly decorated monuments, including the world’s largest cemetery at Makli Necropoli.
 (B, D)

 Day 03: Karachi/Sukkur (Flight) /Moenjodaro/Sukkur (Drive)

-After a short flight to Sukkur, we proceed to the archaeological site of Moenjodaro*, the most ancient and best preserved urban ruin on the Indian subcontinent.
-Centre of the Indus Civilization, this 5,000-year-old city is the earliest manifestation of urbanization in South Asia.
+After a short flight to Sukkur, we proceed to the archaeological site of Moenjodaro*, the most ancient and best-preserved urban site of the Indus Civilization.
+This 5,000-year-old city is the earliest manifestation of urbanization in South Asia.
 Its urban planning surpasses that of many other sites of the oriental civilizations that were to follow.
-Moenjodaro is a massive site composed of a stupa mound that rises in the western sector and, to the east, the lower city ruins spread out along the banks of the Indus.
+Moenjodaro is a massive site comprising of a stupa mound that rises in the western sector and, to the east, the lower city ruins spread out along the banks of the Indus.
 The acropolis, the ramparts, and the lower town, which is laid out according to strict rules, provide evidence of an early system of town planning.
 The stupa mound, built on a massive platform of mud brick, is composed of the ruins of several major structures: Great Bath, Great Granary, College Square and Pillared Hall, as well as a number of private homes.
 The extensive lower city is a complex of private and public houses, wells, shops and commercial buildings.
 These buildings are laid out along streets intersecting each other at right angles, in a highly orderly form of city planning that also incorporated important systems of sanitation and drainage.
 We also visit the Moenjodaro Museum, before returning to Sukkur for the night.

 Overnight: Hotel One, Sukkur (1 night) (B, D)